 In the middle of the 19th century the vast, desolate valleys of California still were living their natural life without much interference from people.
 Nowadays little remains of the original landscape.
 Cattle, fences, irrigation, arable land and finally – endless urban sprawl have changed the valleys beyond recognition.

 Happily there are places which still are in a more or less pristine state.
 Bear Valley in Colusa County is one of such places.
-Land in a part of this valley (14,964 acres what is equal to 6,056 ha) is owned by American Land Conservancy and it is preserved to show how looked California’s intercoastal valleys and ranges before the arrival of Western civilisation.
+Land in a part of this valley (14,964 acres what is equal to 6,056 ha) is owned by American Land Conservancy and it is preserved to show how looked California’s intercoastal valleys and ranges before the arrival of Western civilization.

 Endless fields of flowers